 Or, rather, you can’t escape L.A.
 Though it was nice to see Alfred finding an audience in Japan, it’s also momentarily dispiriting to travel half way around the world only to find the very same thing you see everyday in your own backyard at home.
 It the long now firmly entrenched global economic eco-system of first-world trends and consumption patterns, it’s inevitable.

-Anyway, there’s also something ironic about ordering an American, modified version of Japanese green tea in the form of an iced matcha latte in Japan, a nation of heavy and sophisticated tea drinkers who know their tea.
-But also a nation of novelty seekers.
+Anyway, there’s also something ironic about ordering an American-modified and bastardized version of Japanese green tea in the form of an iced matcha latte in Japan, a nation of heavy, sophisticated tea drinkers who know their tea and who invented matcha itself.
+But Japan is also a nation of novelty seekers.
 So there you go.
 By the way, the coffee — and the tea — at Alfred is above-average good, no matter where you are.